demostenes1509/nati-papelera-backend/README.md

 - Development mode .env file ( .env.dev )
 - Test mode .env file ( .env.test )

+**getenv** is the library used to read environment variables instead of accesing them using `process.env`.
+That garantees an exception is a variable is missing instead of an unknown error code.

 ### Compilation
 It is strongly recommended that, to check project is following typescript rules defined on _.eslint.rc_, you run this command:
 `npm run lint`